Collection Development Policy

-During the fall months of 2011, the Library increased its efforts to purchase books by SLU-Madrid faculty authors.
+Since Fall 2011, the library increased its efforts to purchase books by SLU-Madrid faculty authors.
 Given the limited resources available, the library welcomes donations from faculty of their own published research.
 The library cannot guarantee the purchase of those publications that do not respond to the main selection criteria above in Section 2.2.

 Leisure materials are not acquired by the library due to budgetary and space constraints.
 In addition, superseded formats, such as microforms, LPs, cassette tapes, floppy discs, etc. are not collected.

 Newspaper subscriptions are provided by the library to support teaching and research, to provide resources for national and international news as well as general intellectual and awareness of current events for faculty, students and staff.
 Specialized newspapers are considered on a title-by-title basis.

 The library has established a special collection of textbooks, which are usually not purchased by academic libraries.
 Works are included in the textbook collection when faculty adopt them as textbooks for SLU-Madrid courses.
 The collection is subject to weeding.

 Media consists of DVDs and music compact discs.
 The collection includes over 250 items acquired to support teaching as well as presentations and events.

 The library aims to preserve and disseminate the academic output of SLU-Madrid campus, including:

 - Books and articles authored by faculty as well as, when possible, by staff and alumni, and other kind of possible publications.

 - At present the Library is not the repository of the campus' institutional archives; it is currently planning to collect and develop campus archives in the future.